 Algorithms are recipes for solving a problem.
 They are fundamental to computer science and software engineering.
 Algorithms are the formal foundation of computer programming but also exist independently of computers as systematic problem-solving procedures.
 This unit introduces algorithmics, the study of algorithms.
 It is not about programming and coding but rather about understanding and analysing algorithms and about algorithmic problem-solving, i.e. the design of systematic problem-solving procedures.
 The unit will not require any knowledge of a programming language and is very hands-on.
 Students will develop algorithms to solve a wide variety of different problems, working individually as well as together in groups and as a class.

 Topics include: What is a computational problem and what is an algorithm; basic control structures; basic data structures; modular algorithm structure; recursion; problem-solving strategies for algorithm development; understanding the efficiency of an algorithm; and limitations of algorithms.

-At the completion of this unit students will be able to -
+At the successful completion of this unit, students should be able to: